BradMoonUESTC/auditclaw/README.md

 - `knowledge/` stores checklist material and domain knowledge that can be injected into the scan.
 - `extra_steps` are used for post-processing after the core scan completes.

-The key idea is that the auditor writes expertise into these `md` assets, and `auditclaw` turns that expertise into a repeatable AI scanning engine.
+The key idea is that the auditor writes expertise into these `md` assets, and `auditclaw` turns that expertise into a repeatable AI scanning engine that belongs to that auditor's methodology.

 ## Runtime Layout